aaron-grau/curic/ruby/projects/minesweeper/README.md

 Everyone remembers [Minesweeper][play-minesweeper]
 ([wiki][minesweeper-wiki]), right?
 Let's build it!

+## Learning Goals

+* Be comfortable using `git merge` to merge a feature branch to the master branch
+* Know how to create a remote repository and push to it
+* Know when to separate logic for different parts of your project into different classes

 ### _Git_ a good start!

 Remember, we're using Git today, so initialize a new repository.